 Invasive Species: these kind of hitchhikers suck.

-without knowing, you pack up and go home after a good day or just to another fishing spot and you’ve brought evil-doers just ready to take over another waterway, spread their disgusting evil invasive speciness all over and who knows, maybe reproduce in the seams of your waders or who knows where.
+without thinking about it, you pack up and go home after a good day or just to another fishing spot and you’ve brought evil-doers just ready to take over another waterway, spread their disgusting evil invasive speciness all over and who knows, maybe reproduce in the seams of your waders or who knows where.

-don’t know about you but i don’t particularly like the idea of evil invasives reproducing in my anywheres, they should be doing this in their own homes, not mine or yours. from the Clean Angling Coalition here’s how to kill the little fuckers ! enjoy ! :mrgreen:
+don’t know about you but i don’t particularly like the idea of evil invasives reproducing in my anywheres, they should be doing this in their own homes, not mine or yours. from the Clean Angling Coalition here’s how to kill these nasty little fuckers…

 Tips For Careful Cleaning